How to Play Libretto: The Basics

 The premise of the game is unusual, and so are the paths you and your opponent must take as you play.
 As mentioned, you need to move from one end of the grid to the opposite end.
 For you, that means moving horizontally.
 For your opponent (at least from your perspective), that means moving vertically.

 The ends and letter tiles are also color-coded for each player.
 Your tile board ends will always be yellow, and your opponent’s will always be blue.
+This is quite different from games like Words With Friends where everyone's tiles are the same color.

 The Chain of Events